-- 272. The licensing authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
-For this reason, the licensing authority considers it important that people with impairments have access to all forms of public transportation. - 273.
+- 274. If the vehicle has a purpose designed wheelchair lift, then a 'LOLER' certificate must be produced with the initial application, and this must be renewed annually.
+The onus will be on the vehicle proprietor to ensure this is kept up to date and the certificate can be requested at any time by an authorised officer. - 275.
+Private hire vehicles are an essential mode of transport for disabled and elderly persons.
+The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 276.
+The licensing authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
+For this reason, the licensing authority considers it important that people with impairments have access to all forms of public transportation. - 277.
 The licensing authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
-For this reason, the age limits outlined in paragraph 169 (subject to change) do not apply to designated wheelchair accessible hackney carriage vehicles.
+For this reason, the age limits outlined in paragraph \169 (subject to change)\ do not apply to designated wheelchair accessible private hire vehicles.
 Furthermore, North Yorkshire Council will continue to review its options in terms of encouraging more proprietors to obtain licences in respect of wheelchair accessible vehicles.